-In the original setup, as we have already shown, this manifests itself in the 180° (complementary) phase shift of the D_1 - D_2 eraser detectors.
-But in another setup, we theorize, it would manifest itself differently.
-As long as causality stands, it must do so4.
+In the original setup, as we had already shown, this manifests itself in the 180° (complementary) phase shift of the D_1 - D_2 eraser detectors4.

 Avoiding the paradox

 If the observer can get knowledge of the future, but can not, even in principle do anything to change it, causality is not violated.